bgachara/bgachara.github.io/posts/databases.md

       - Restore old value.
     - Lastly, write a TXN-END record and release locks.
     - Notice: CLRs never need to be undone.

 - Non-fuzzy checkpoints
   - DBMS halts everything when it takes a checkpoint to ensure a consistent snapshot
     - Halt the start of any new txns
     - Wait until all active txns finish executing
     - Flushes dirty pages on disk.
   - This is bad for runtime performance but makes recovery easy.

-- Btter way to checkpoints
+- Better way to checkpoints
-- pause modifying txns while the DBMS takes the checkpoint.
+- Pause modifying txns while the DBMS takes the checkpoint.
-  - prevent queries from acquiring write latch on table/index pages
+  - Prevent queries from acquiring write latch on table/index pages
-  - dont have to wait until all txns finish beofre taking the checkpoint
+  - Dont have to wait until all txns finish before taking the checkpoint
-- to prevent torn pages
+- To prevent torn pages
-  - we must record internal state as of the beginning of the checkpoint
+  - We must record internal state as of the beginning of the checkpoint
     - Active Transaction Table(ATT)
       - One entry per currently active txn
         - txnId: Unique txn identifier